Short lesson. Important lesson.

 The one thing to remember

-Secret scanning is the cheapest, highest-value thing in this entire module.
+Secret scanning is one of the cheapest, highest-value things in the static layer.
 The hook catches mistakes before they’re public, the CI run catches mistakes the hook missed, and the allowlist lets you keep false positives out of the way.
 Install it this afternoon.
 Thank me later.